Xiphurn/Autonomous-vacuum-cleaner/README.md

 As we decided to use a stepper motor and a switch button (used to set the angle at 0), we had to create a mecanism to make the sensor press the switch.
 For that purpose, we designed two piesces with Solidworks and printed it with a 3D printer.

+The first piece is a support for the Lidar sensor, supposed to hold the sensor and to fix it on the stepper motor.
+It features a tab on the right of the Lidar.
+It purpose is to put pressure on another tab on the motor support, and consequently press he button.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/90306651/171063021-10252cfd-1782-4e20-865a-fef87d306f5d.png" />
+  Lidar support model (Solidworks)
 </p>

 <p align="center">
   <img src="https://user-images.githubusercontent.com/90306651/171063060-5dea7741-92d9-42bd-b3d6-0e473c63f916.png" />
+  Motor support model (Solidworks)
 </p>